FNB’s eWallet – One step closer to eMark of the Beast

 Yes, your ‘Christ‘ would definitely use a chip to advance his kingdom.

-4. Myfanwy Brown says:
+4. blank Myfanwy Brown says:

 Deborah!!You are back!!
 Praise the Lord, I have missed you so much!!